onshape-public/go-client/onshape/docs/BTFSTable953AllOf.md

 `func (o *BTFSTable953AllOf) HasCrossHighlightData() bool`

 HasCrossHighlightData returns a boolean if a field has been set.

+### GetHiddenColumnIdsToNames

+`func (o *BTFSTable953AllOf) GetHiddenColumnIdsToNames() map[string]string`

+GetHiddenColumnIdsToNames returns the HiddenColumnIdsToNames field if non-nil, zero value otherwise.

+### GetHiddenColumnIdsToNamesOk

+`func (o *BTFSTable953AllOf) GetHiddenColumnIdsToNamesOk() (*map[string]string, bool)`

+GetHiddenColumnIdsToNamesOk returns a tuple with the HiddenColumnIdsToNames field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHiddenColumnIdsToNames

+`func (o *BTFSTable953AllOf) SetHiddenColumnIdsToNames(v map[string]string)`

+SetHiddenColumnIdsToNames sets HiddenColumnIdsToNames field to given value.

+### HasHiddenColumnIdsToNames

+`func (o *BTFSTable953AllOf) HasHiddenColumnIdsToNames() bool`

+HasHiddenColumnIdsToNames returns a boolean if a field has been set.

+### GetIndividualTableProperties

+`func (o *BTFSTable953AllOf) GetIndividualTableProperties() BTIndividualTableProperties3760`

+GetIndividualTableProperties returns the IndividualTableProperties field if non-nil, zero value otherwise.

+### GetIndividualTablePropertiesOk

+`func (o *BTFSTable953AllOf) GetIndividualTablePropertiesOk() (*BTIndividualTableProperties3760, bool)`

+GetIndividualTablePropertiesOk returns a tuple with the IndividualTableProperties field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIndividualTableProperties

+`func (o *BTFSTable953AllOf) SetIndividualTableProperties(v BTIndividualTableProperties3760)`

+SetIndividualTableProperties sets IndividualTableProperties field to given value.

+### HasIndividualTableProperties

+`func (o *BTFSTable953AllOf) HasIndividualTableProperties() bool`

+HasIndividualTableProperties returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)